-There are three different types of eye wrinkles:
+Generally, there are three different types of eye wrinkles:

-1. Dynamic wrinkles
+1. Dynamic Wrinkles

 2. Static Wrinkles

 These are wrinkles that develop due to skin damage.
 Static wrinkles are fine lines and folds in the skin that are visible even when muscles aren’t contracting.

 3. Wrinkle Folds